austinche/sidejob/README.md

 ** queue - queue name
 ** class - name of class
 ** args - JSON array of arguments
-** parent - parent job id
-** top - the job id of the top job with no parent in this job's hierarchy ** depth - the number of jobs between this one and the top (used to prevent going too deep and infinite recursion) ** restart - if set, the job will be requeued for the specified time once it completes (0 means queue immediately) ** status - job status: starting, queued, scheduled, running, suspended, completed, failed, stopped ** created_at - timestamp that the job was first queued
+** restart - if set, the job will be requeued for the specified time once it completes (0 means queue immediately) ** status - job status: starting, queued, scheduled, running, suspended, completed, failed, stopped ** created_at - timestamp that the job was first queued